Irish Mist Shamrock

 Rich green foliage with white spots during cooler weather; dotted with dainty white flowers rising up in spring; interesting foliage opens and closes throughout the day; pair this up with contrasting colors for big impact

-Irish Mist Shamrock's attractive fan-shaped leaves remain green in color with distinctive white spots throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Irish Mist Shamrock's attractive fan-shaped leaves remain green in color with distinctive white spots throughout the season on a plant with a mounded habit of growth.

 Irish Mist Shamrock is a dense herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.